-This index shows that Black-White segregation remains high: 61 percent of White Bay Area residents would need to move to achieve integration with Black residents.
+This index shows that Black-White segregation remains high: 62 percent of White Bay Area residents would need to move to achieve integration with Black residents.

 It also shows that segregation is increasing between several groups.
-Latinos, Asian or Pacific Islanders, and Whites are all more segregated from each other now than in 1990.
+Latinos and Whites are more segregated from each other now than in 1990, and the same is true for Latinos and Asians or Pacific Islanders.
 Native Americans are also more segregated from all other groups than they were in 1990.

-White-Latino, White- API and White-Native segregation have increased since 1990 Residential Segregation, 1990 and 2014, Measured by the Dissimilarity Index
+Segregation among many groups of color has decreased, but this is not the case for all race/ethnic groups Residential Segregation, 1990 and 2014, Measured by the Dissimilarity Index